awalakaushik/tools/terminal-configuration/README.md

 # Steps to follow to configure your terminal

-- From tools repository, move `bash_profile` to your home directory from `terminal-configuration` directory
+- Move `bash_profile` to your home directory from `terminal-configuration` directory

   ```mv terminal-configuration/bash_profile ~/```